 The land availability of a city is pre-determined by geographical constraints.
-Given the large population in China and political considerations, cities are spread relatively evenly across the country28.
+Given the large population in China and political considerations, cities are spread relatively evenly across the country.
 Table 6 presents the economic activities and spatial distribution of cities in four quartiles of the land supply elasticity measure.
 The cities in the four quartiles are distributed almost evenly across economic regions and different city-tier divisions, except that the east region has more cities in the a lowest land supply elasticity category.
 The average rates of population growth, GDP per capita growth, and employment growth are also very similar in the different quartiles.
-Columns (4) to (6) in Table 5 show that the city-level land supply elasticity interacted with national house price growth cannot significantly predict the growth rate of population, wages, and overall employment at the city level29.
+Columns (4) to (6) in Table 5 show that the city-level land supply elasticity interacted with national house price growth cannot significantly predict the growth rate of population, wages, and overall employment at the city level.
 Column (7) estimates the correlation between local export growth (measured as the ratio of the growth in total exports relative to total output) and land supply elasticity times the national house price growth.
-Controlling for city and industry fixed effects, the foreign demand for local manufacturing firms does not correlate with the instrumented local house price growth.
 Some inland cities, which are non-export intensive and experience less economic development than their coastal counterparts, also have a relatively inelastic supply of land due to geographical restrictions.